davebokil/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-Responsive Portfolio using Media Queries
+Responsive Portfolio Template created with custom CSS and HTML